 Support group meets on the last Tuesday of the month 12.30 to 2.30 pm at Tarbert Hotel.
 We provide lunch and therapeutic massage is provided by the Red Cross.

-Support group meets on the first Friday of the month 10.30 to 12.30 pm at the Aqualibrium quiet room.
+Support group meets on the second Wednesday of the month 1.30 to 3.00 pm at Inveraray Parish Church.